-On December 21, Governor Deal announced that 33 rural, high-need districts would be awarded nearly \$4 million to purchase laptops and tablets.
+On December 21, 2016, Governor Deal announced that 33 rural, high-need districts would be awarded nearly \$4 million to purchase laptops and tablets.

-As of December 1, 2017, 23 of 33 awardees had submitted documentation for reimbursement for digital devices and closed out their grant.
-LEAs have until December 31, 2018 to request reimbursement.
+As of December 31, 2018, all 33 awardees had submitted documentation for reimbursement and closed out their grants.